KingCalzone/Upcoming-Things/README.md

 Things i am working on/planning to release soon will be posted here!

 ---
-# Automated PPPwn v1.7.1
+# Automated PPPwn v1.7.1 (experimental)
 + Dark Theme (FINALLY).
-+ *Hopefully* some fixes for windows 7 users.
++ *Hopefully* some detection fixes for windows 7 users.
-+ Automatic disconnect and reconnect ethernet on failure.
++ Automatic disable and re-enable ethernet connection on failure.
-+ May include a jb starter pack.
++ Maybe more...

 ---
 # Plethora of rgh stuff for skids
 + Maybe one of my tools.